Eugene Messler: Coaching career

 He served as the head football coach at Centre College in Danville, Kentucky in 1894.
 Messler arrived in Danville in mid-September and was greeted at the railroad depot with "ringing cheers" by a delegation of students.
 Messler promptly initiated daily training for the football candidates and was credited with implementing "a course of systematic work and active training."
 He led the 1894 Centre football team to a 3–1 record, including a 110–0 victory over Bethel College and a 67–0 victory over Kentucky State (now known as the University of Kentucky).
 The team's only loss was by a 6–0 score to a Vanderbilt team that compiled a 7–1 record.

-Messler was also the coach and a player for the Duquesne Country and Athletic Club, an early professional football team, from 1895 to 1897.
+Messler was also a player for the Duquesne Country and Athletic Club, an early professional football team, from 1895 to 1897.
 The team was the champion of Western Pennsylvania Independent Football in 1895.